HairyFotr/linter/README.md

 ### Some resources
 * A quick overview of writing compiler plugins: http://www.scala-lang.org/node/140
-* Yuvi Masory's notes and compiler plugin from a while ago: https://github.com/ymasory/alacs/blob/master/dev/resources.md
+* Notes and a similar compiler plugin from a while ago: https://github.com/ymasory/alacs/blob/master/dev/resources.md